 - Display Driver.
 The display driver receives image data from the timing controller and delivers precise analog voltages or currents to create images on the display.
 The major application of display driver IC is used on TFT-LCDs.
-However, AMOLED display is also getting more and more popular in recently years, starting from high-end smartphone and TV applications.
-Detailed display driver IC specification for LCD and AMOLED are different due to panel characteristics.
+Other than display drivers for TFT-LCDs, we also offer display drivers for AMOLED and Electronic Paper (e-paper) Displays.
+AMOLED display is getting more and more popular in recent years, starting from high-end smartphone and TV applications, while e-paper display mimics traditional paper sheet and holds static text and images indefinitely without electricity.
+Detailed display driver IC specification for LCD, AMOLED and e-paper are different due to panel characteristics.
 The two main types of display drivers for a display panel are gate drivers and source drivers.
 Gate drivers turn on the transistor within each pixel cell on the horizontal line on the panel for data input at each row.
-Source drivers receive image data from the timing controller and generate voltage that is applied to the liquid crystal within each pixel cell on the vertical line on the panel for data input at each column.
-The combination determines the colors generated by each pixel.
+Source drivers receive image data from the timing controller and generate voltage that is applied to the liquid crystal within each pixel cell on the panel for data input at each row.
+Source drivers generated by each pixel.
 Typically, multiple gate drivers and source drivers are installed separately on the panel.
 However, for certain small and medium-sized applications, gate drivers and source drivers are integrated into a single chip due to space and cost considerations.
 Large-sized panels typically have higher resolution and require more display drivers than small and medium-sized panels. - Timing Controller.
 The timing controller receives image data and converts the format for the source drivers' input.
 The timing controller also generates controlling signals for gate and source drivers.
-Typically, the timing controller is a discrete semiconductor in large-sized TFT-LCD panels.
+Typically, the timing controller is a discrete semiconductor in large-sized TFT-LCD and AMOLED panels.
 For certain small and medium-sized applications, however, the timing controller may be integrated with display drivers. - Operational Amplifier.
 An operational amplifier supplies the reference voltage to source drivers in order to make their output voltage uniform. - Power IC.
-Power ICs include certain drivers, amplifiers, DC to DC converters and other semiconductors designed to enhance power management, such as voltage regulation, voltage boosting and battery management.

-- Touch controller IC.
+Power ICs include certain drivers, amplifiers, DC to DC converters and other semiconductors designed to enhance power management, such as voltage regulation, voltage boosting and battery management. - Touch controller IC.
 For touch screen applications, touch controller ICs enable touch interfaces, such as capacitive touch panels, to identify, qualify and track user's contacts with precision and sensibility. - Others.
 Flat panel displays also require multiple general purposes semiconductors such as memory, power converters and inverters.